mdcdi1315/dotnetresourcesextensions/Docs/aboutchangesin_customxml.md

 __Performance Notes__

-I noticed out at some time that the `Custom JSON` reader cannot read so fast a large byte array resource due to the fact that I cannot write a single base64 chunk without writing a new string element.
+I noticed out at some time that the V2 `Custom JSON` reader cannot read so fast a large byte array resource due to the fact that
+It is not possible in JSON to write a single base64 chunk without writing a new string element or defining a new array element at least.

 However XML allows such case and this is what is implemented currently in the reader.
 As it seems , the `Custom XML` has currently better performance than